horizontalsystems/Unstoppable-Wallet-Website/src/faq/android/en/bitcoin/how-to-send-bitcoin-transaction.md

 # How to send Bitcoin transaction?

-Тo send someone Bitcoin sender needs recipient's Bitcoin address.
+Тo send someone Bitcoins sender needs recipient's Bitcoin address.

 The full process looks as follows: